djpasseyjr/interfere/paper.md

 ## Dynamic Models

-See the table below for a full list of dynamic models with attributions that are currently implemented in the interfere package.
+See the table below for a full list of dynamic models with attributions that are currently implemented in the Interfere package.
 The dynamic models in were implemented directly from mathematical descriptions except for two which adapt existing simulations from the PyClustering package [@novikov2019].

 | Dynamic Model Class            | Description and Source                                                                                  | Properties                     |
 | ------------------------------ | ------------------------------------------------------------------------------------------------------- | ------------------------------ |